jax-ml/jax/docs/notebooks/Writing_custom_interpreters_in_Jax.md

 +++ {"id": "CpTml2PTrzZ4"}

 This function first flattens its arguments into a list, which are the abstracted and wrapped as partial values.
-The `pe.trace_to_jaxpr` function is used to then trace a function into a Jaxpr from a list of partial value inputs.
+The `jax.make_jaxpr` function is used to then trace a function into a Jaxpr from a list of partial value inputs.

 ```{code-cell} ipython3